Zero-Delay Lossy Coding of Linear Vector Markov Sources: Optimality of Stationary Codes and Near Optimality of Finite Memory Codes: Introduction

 Structural results for the finite horizon coding problem have been developed in a number of papers.
 As mentioned before, the classic works by Witsenhausen \cite{Witsenhausen} and Walrand and Varaiya \cite{WalrandVaraiya}, which use two different approaches, are of particular relevance.
 An extension to the more general setting of non feedback communication was given by Teneketzis \cite{Teneketzis}, and \cite{YukIT2010arXiv} also extended these results to more general state spaces; see also \cite{YukLinZeroDelay} and \cite{YukselBasarBook} for a more detailed overview.
 Optimal zero delay coding of Markov sources over noisy channels without feedback was considered in \cite{Teneketzis} and \cite{MahTen09}.
 We refer to \cite{kaspi2012structure, kaspi2014zero,NayyarTeneketzis} for further results on zero-delay or causal coding in multi-user systems.

 In this paper we also investigate how fast the optimum finite blocklength (time horizon) distortion converges to the optimum (infinite horizon) distortion.
 An analog of this problem in block coding is the speed of convergence of the finite block length encoding performance to Shannon's distortion rate function.
 For stationary and memoryless sources, this speed of convergence was shown to be of the type $O\big(\frac{\log T}{T}\big)$ \cite{pilc1967coding}, \cite{zhang1997redundancy}.
 See also \cite{kostina2012fixed} for a detailed literature review and further finite blocklength performance bounds.

-Related trade-off problems for sequential rate distortion were studied in e.g.\ \cite{tanaka2016semidefinite,tatikonda2004stochastic,charalambous2014nonanticipative,kostina2019rate,stavrou2018fixed,kostina2017data} among others.
+A large body of work involves convex analytic or information theoretic relaxation of the operational problem presented above, where the constraint on the number of bits is replaced with entropy (which may replace the fixed-rate with variable-rate constraints) or mutual information constraints (which has a more relaxed, Shannon theoretic infinite-dimensional, interpretation); see \cite[Section 5.4]{YukselBasarBook} for a detailed discussion.
+In this case, the analysis often relies on deriving lower bounds and upper bounds on the optimal performance, or establishing asymptotic tightness conditions.